-- If you hold a license from another US state, Canada, Germany, France, or the Republic of Korea, you may simply apply to exchange you’re driving privilege.
-Your foreign driving privileges will be verified through your home country.
-The verification process will take up to 30 days.
-If your driving privileges are successfully verified all tests will be waived and you will be issued a Virginia Driver’s License.
+- If you hold a license from another US state, Canada, Germany, France, or the Republic of Korea, you may simply apply to exchange your current driving privilege.
+Your foreign driving privileges will be verified through your home country; the verification process may take up to 30 days.
+If your driving privileges are successfully verified, all tests will be waived and you will be issued a Virginia driver’s license.

-- If you hold a license from Taiwan you may apply to exchange you’re driving privilege.
-Your foreign driving privileges will be verified through your home country.
-The verification process will take up to 30 days.
-If your driving privileges are successfully verified you will complete a vision and Knowledge exam.
-The Road Skills Test will be waived.
+- If you hold a license from Taiwan, you may apply to exchange your driving privilege.
+Your foreign driving privileges will be verified through your home country; the verification process will take up to 30 days.
+If your driving privileges are successfully verified, you will complete a vision exam and computer based knowledge exam.
+The road skills exam will be waived.

-- If you hold a license from any other country DMV will attempt to verify the license.
+- If you hold a license from any other country, the DMV will attempt to verify the license.
 However, the foreign license must either be printed in English or be accompanied by an International Driver's License.
-In the event this verification can be made you will be required to complete a computer based knowledge exam and a road skills exam.
-You will not be required to hold a Learner’s Permit.
-You will be issued a Virginia Driver’s License.
+In the event this verification can be made, you will be required to complete a computer based knowledge exam and a road skills exam.
+You will not be required to hold a learner’s permit and will be issued a Virginia driver’s license.

-- If you do not hold a verifiable foreign license you will be required to complete the computer based knowledge exam, hold a Learner’s Permit for at least 60 days and then complete a road skills exam.
-After completing the exam requirements you will be issued a Virginia Driver’s License.
+- If you do not hold a verifiable foreign license, you will be required to complete the vision exam and computer based knowledge exam, hold a learner’s permit for at least 60 days, and then complete a road skills exam.
+After completing the exam requirements, you will be issued a Virginia driver’s license.

-- Possessing a learner's permit allows you to operate a motor vehicle when a licensed driver at least 21 years of age is seated beside you.
-This person must hold a valid driver's license from the United States, be legally permitted to drive, and be alert and able to assist you.
+- Possessing a learner's permit allows you to operate a motor vehicle when a licensed driver who is at least 21 years of age is seated beside you.
+This person must hold a valid driver's license from the US, be legally permitted to drive, and be alert and able to assist you.

-- Your licensed driver should complete the In Car Maneuvers Observation Record (CSMA-19) form that must be presented at the time of your road skills test.
+- Your licensed driver should complete the In Car Maneuvers Observation Record (CSMA-19) form that must be presented at the time of your road skills exam.